houseabsolute/Test-DependentModules/README.md

 You also can enable CPAN's output by setting the `$ENV{PERL_TEST_DM_CPAN_VERBOSE}` variable to a true value.

-# BUGS

-Please report any bugs or feature requests to `bug-test-mydeps@rt.cpan.org`, or through the web interface at [http://rt.cpan.org](http://rt.cpan.org).
-I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

 # DONATIONS

 If you'd like to thank me for the work I've done on this module, please